ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 #### 13. Clarify natural language usage

-Identify the natural language of content using the “lang” attribute in HTML or the "xml:lang" tag in XML in order to facilitate correct pronunciation by screen readers.
+Identify the natural language of content using the "lang" attribute in HTML or the "xml:lang" tag in XML in order to facilitate correct pronunciation by screen readers.
 This includes specifications for language which are read